datasapiens/expense-app/README.md

 ## Note

-Since scss modules should be used, component library felt like getting away from the assignment because I would go probably for MUI that should be ideally styled quite differently in my opinion.
-So I went for custom, quite simplistic and crude looking MUI knockoff.
-I considered using react-hook-form + yup or some similar combo for validation, but use case felt quite simple to make it without it.
-In real world I would go for tests (of course) if just to prevent filling the transactions and adding/removing categories so many times :-)
+Since scss modules should be used, component library felt like getting away from the assignment because I would probably go for MUI that should be ideally styled differently in my opinion.
+So I went for custom, simplistic and crude looking MUI knockoff.
+I considered using react-hook-form + yup or some similar combo for forms and validation, but the use case felt quite simple to make it without it.
+In real world I would go for tests (of course) if just to prevent filling transactions and adding/removing categories so many times :-)